 Want to thaw out in your RV?
-Here's our list of the Best Snowbird Destinations for RVers during winter.
+Now’s the time to book!
+Here’s our list of the Best Snowbird Destinations for RVers during winter.

 Are you looking for a great location to park your RV for the winter months?
 We’ve put together a list for you that will help with your planning.